phasorpy/phasorpy/docs/phasor_approach.rst

   .. _flimfit:

-  `FLIMfit <https://github.com/flimfit/FLIMfit>`__ is an open-source, MATLAB-based tool to analyse and visualize time-resolved data from FLIM measurements including TCSPC and wide-field time-gated imaging.
+  `FLIMfit <https://github.com/flimfit/FLIMfit>`__ is an open-source, MATLAB-based tool to analyze and visualize time-resolved data from FLIM measurements including TCSPC and wide-field time-gated imaging.
   It includes a segmentation tool based on the phasor approach.
   The affiliated `FlimReader <https://github.com/flimfit/FlimReader>`__